brandonhenry/CustomQsabers/README.md

 ## Sabers

-You can find all of the sabers I have created via my Patreon and KoFi links, or via my Quest Github page.
-You can also find sabers via my SideQuest profile.
+You can find all of the sabers I have created via my Patreon and KoFi links, or via my Custom Quest Saber Github page.
+You can also find sabers via my [SideQuest profile]().

 Here is a list of current sabers available as well as their status when using with the new version of BeatSaber and Qosmetics: